svisuvas/ng8materialUi-WeatherService-Navmenu/README.md

 # Ngmaterialnavbar01

-This is an Angular/Material version 8, app that has "Home, Weather and My API" components.
-Weather component provides a select option to view the current temperature and weather text "cloudy, sunny etc." from 3 cities New York, Chicago and Los AThe WeatherData service using HttpClientModule connects to the AccuWeather API to get the weather information.
+This is an Angular/Material version 8, app that has a main-nav with "Home, Weather and My API" components as menu items.
+Weather component provides a select option with 3 cities name to view the current temperature and weather text "cloudy, sunny etc.".The WeatherData service using HttpClientModule connects to the AccuWeather API to get the weather information.

 Replace the apikey value in the /src/app/weather-data.service.ts with a valid one for the app to work.
 ```code:ts